Surviving and Thriving in the New Normal (Proficient)

 This course offers you the opportunity to interact with ideas about developing resilience that were developed originally by Karen Reivich and Andrew Shatte in 2002.
 During the stresses from the COVID-19 pandemic and the added responsibilities on teachers to develop and facilitate home-based learning programs, learning resilience skills are especially relevant.

 The course will step you through eight skills and give you the opportunity to see how they work as you follow Alf and Gertrude on their journey of learning during the pandemic.
 You will then be given the opportunity to practise each skill in your own situation as you work toward skill mastery and a new level of personal resilience.
 The last skill will help you to implement the same skills in your classroom or pastoral care group to help students of any age to also grow their resilience.

-Surviving and Thriving in the New Normal is an eight-hour, online course that gives eight hours of NESA-accredited learning at the Proficient level.
+Surviving and Thriving in the New Normal is an eight-hour, online course.

 Explicit course outcomes:

 - To understand the relationship between an adversity (stressor), beliefs and consequences, or to understand how thoughts affect actions and responses

 - To explore the influence of deeply-held beliefs (icebergs)